 The Snorkel - Summer in Perth usually means a break from the hiking adventures as the weather warms up, the UV skyrockets and the flies gather in huge numbers (usually around your face).
 Getting your outdoors fix usually means swapping the hiking boots for snorkel fins and heading to your local beach.
 With that in mind the perfect summer destination in Perth is located 20km offshore and is home to some of the best snorkelling spots in the metro area.
 Rottnest Island is popular for a reason and with great midweek ferry deals it's a fun escape for those who loves the outdoors with plenty of cycling, hiking, snorkelling and kayaking options.

 I like the concept but given there is no need to stick to a defined route and plenty to explore in every direction I was happy just to swim wherever it looked interesting while still going in a general direction.
 Heading west along the reef and towards the sea grasses revealed different kinds of coral and plenty of new fish.
 It really is luck of the draw sometimes as to what pops out from the coral but I was happy with what I saw and photographed.
 In the collection was a Green Moon Wrasse, Scalyfin, Stripeys, Western King Wrasse (both male and female), Western Buffalo Bream and lots of very small fish I don't know the name of.
-Thanks to Bonny from Wild Western Australia for this guide to the various fish found in the waters surrounding Rottnest, it's a big help to those of us that are terrible with names.
 With Jen and Aron already out of the water I finished up by swimming towards the northern cliffs and hugging those until I reached the beach again.
 By this time the place was crowded as the first few buses had dropped the day visitors off from the main settlement.
 We loaded up on our bikes again and began the short ride to the second snorkel trail of the day at Parker Point.